KGB: Bangladesh

-On 2 February 1973, the Politburo, which was led by Yuri Andropov at the time, demanded that KGB members influence Bangladesh (which was then newly formed) where Sheikh Mujibur Rahman was scheduled to win parliamentary elections.
+On 2 February 1973, the Politburo, which was led by Yuri Andropov at the time, demanded that KGB members influence Bangladesh (which was then newly formed), where Sheikh Mujibur Rahman was scheduled to win parliamentary elections.
 During that time, the Soviet secret service tried hard to ensure support for his party and his allies and even predicted an easy victory for him.
 In June 1975, Mujib formed a new party called BAKSAL and created a one-party state.
-Three years later, the KGB in that region increased from 90 to 200, and by 1979 printed more than 100 newspaper articles.
+Three years later, the KGB in that region increased from 90 to 200, and by 1979, it printed more than 100 newspaper articles.
 In these articles, the KGB officials accused Ziaur Rahman, popularly known as "Zia", and his regime of having ties with the United States.

 In August 1979, the KGB accused some officers who were arrested in Dhaka in an overthrow attempt, and by October, Andropov approved the fabrication of a letter in which he stated that Muhammad Ghulam Tawab, an Air Vice-Marshal at the time, was the main plotter, which led the Bangladesh, Indian and Sri Lankan press to believe that he was an American spy.
 Under Andropov's command, Service A, a KGB division, falsified the information in a letter to Moudud Ahmed in which it said that he was supported by the American government and by 1981 even sent a letter accusing the Reagan administration of plotting to overthrow President Zia and his regime.
-The letter also mentioned that after Mujib was assassinated the United States contacted Khondaker Mostaq Ahmad to replace him as a short-term President.
-When the election happened in the end of 1979, the KGB made sure that the Bangladesh Nationalist Party would win.
+The letter also mentioned that after Mujib was assassinated, the United States contacted Khondaker Mostaq Ahmad to replace him as a short-term President.
+When the election happened at the end of 1979, the KGB made sure that the Bangladesh Nationalist Party would win.
 The party received 207 out of 300 seats, but the Zia regime did not last long, falling on 29 May 1981 when after numerous escapes, Zia was assassinated in Chittagong.